 Back in your own country, your goods will have to clear customs before you can bring them home.
 In general, U.S. residents are permitted to bring up to $800 worth of merchandise back from a trip without having to pay duty (numerous exceptions apply).
-For goods that you ship home, up to $200 is exempt from duty.
+For goods that you ship home to yourself, up to $200 is exempt from duty.
 Customs will inspect your packages when they arrive in the U.S., and if you owe duty you'll have to pay it when your package is delivered.

 For more information on customs allowances for U.S. residents, see our Customs and Duty-Free Guide.
 If you reside outside the U.S., check out the following links or visit your own country's customs agency: